 Heavy chain diseases are plasma cell disorders that are typically malignant.
-In most plasma cell disorders, M-proteins are structurally similar to normal antibody molecules.
+In most plasma cell disorders, M-proteins (monoclonal immunoglobulin protein) are structurally similar to normal antibody molecules.
 In contrast, in heavy chain diseases, incomplete monoclonal immunoglobulins (true paraproteins) are produced.
-They consist of only heavy chain components (either alpha [α], gamma [γ], mu [μ], or delta [δ]) without light chains (epsilon [ε] heavy chain disease has not been described).
-Most heavy chain proteins are fragments of their normal counterparts with internal deletions of variable length; these deletions appear to result from structural mutations.
-The clinical picture is more like lymphoma than multiple myeloma.
+They consist of only heavy chain components (either alpha [α], gamma [γ], mu [μ], or delta [δ]) without light chains.
+Epsilon (ε) heavy chain disease has not been described.
+Most heavy chain proteins are fragments of their normal counterparts with internal deletions of variable length; these deletions appear to result from structural genetic mutations.
+The clinical picture is more like lymphoma Overview of Lymphoma Lymphomas are a heterogeneous group of tumors arising in the reticuloendothelial and lymphatic systems.
+The major types are Hodgkin lymphoma Non-Hodgkin lymphoma See table Comparison of Hodgkin... read more than multiple myeloma Multiple Myeloma Multiple myeloma is a cancer of plasma cells that produce monoclonal immunoglobulin and invade and destroy adjacent bone tissue.
+Common manifestations include lytic lesions in bones that cause... read more .
 Heavy chain diseases are considered in patients with clinical manifestations suggesting lymphoproliferative disorders.

-The course is highly variable: Some patients die in 1 to 2 yr, whereas others have remissions that last many years, particularly after treatment with corticosteroids, cytotoxic drugs, and broad-spectrum antibiotics.
+Treatment is with corticosteroids, cytotoxic drugs, and broad-spectrum antibiotics.
+The course is highly variable.
+Some patients die in 1 to 2 years, whereas others have remissions that last many years, particularly after treatment.

 Common manifestations include lymphadenopathy and hepatosplenomegaly, fever, and recurring infections.
 Palatal edema occurs in about one quarter of patients.